powderblock/Gabeify/README.md

 Gabeifacation
 =============
-Bring lord gaben to any web page your heart desires.
+Bring lord GabeN to any web page your heart desires.
+A script to add GabeN in place of all the images in your browser.

 Credits
 ------
-A script to add GabeN to your browser.

 Gabeifacation is a modified implementation of the [HEY GIRL](http://heygirl.io/) script.
 HEY GIRL is made by [Katherine Champagne](https://twitter.com/keccers).